AKUZWE-Sheja/ESA_Kinya_AI/README.md

 - Rwanda MIT Research Team – for open-sourcing KinyaTTS
 - Hugging Face – for hosting and distributing models
 - NVIDIA – for the NeMo framework

-### 📄 License
-This project is licensed under the MIT License — feel free to use and modify for non-commercial purposes.